 For instance, if the advertisement uses emotive language, provide evidence of the same by quoting the section.

-Organize different paragraphs to elucidate on the different strategies used in the ad for your advertisement analysis essay.
+Organize different paragraphs to elucidate the various strategies used in the ad for your advertisement analysis essay.

-Identification of the strategies used should be followed by information about; how the strategy works, how it is used in the advertisement, why this strategy was chosen for the audience, and what response the strategy caused in the targeted audience.
+Identification of the strategies used should be followed by information about how the plan works, how it is used in the advertisement, why this strategy was chosen for the audience, and what response the strategy caused in the targeted audience.

 In this section, summarize what you elaborated on in the body.
 You may describe how the use of certain words or phrases changed the position of the audience and how it caused them to act.

-Elaborate on whether the advertisement was able to attain its goal of either informing, entertaining, or persuading the intended audience.
+Elaborate on whether the advertisement could attain its goal of informing, entertaining, or persuading the intended audience.

 With a good grasp of the above information, you will have all you need to analyze an advertisement and write a well-informed essay objectively.

-Ensure your advertisement analysis essay takes a smooth flow as you dissect the components of an advertisement.
+Ensure your advertisement analysis essay follows smoothly as you dissect the components of an advertisement.

-It may be essential to know that for each strategy you identify, an example should be provided.
+It may be essential to know that an example should be provided for each strategy you identify.

 As you explain the strategies, try to remain within the main points of the advertisement.
 Avoid straying too far from the thesis.